zydeico/sunny/README.md

 * Minute 2 - Discussing current landscape with healthcare professional
 * Minute 3 - Benefits and features of Sunny and how it addresses the problem and is a step in the right direction

+### Comparison

+* Compare a skin check with Sunny and without Sunny.
+    * With Sunny: structured, step by step, everything in one place
+    * Without Sunny: ad hoc, "did I do this place before?", "what did this region look like last time?"

 ### TK - Problem

 ### TK - Science